-- Information relating to the death benefits and beneficiary designations of a deceased member or beneficiary may be shared with an ex-spouse if listed as a beneficiary on a designation of beneficiary form, subsequent to the death of the applicable member or beneficiary, but in advance of a final determination regarding the applicable beneficiary, only to the extent necessary to accurately identify the appropriate beneficiary. - B. Information relating to the death benefits and beneficiary designations of a member or beneficiary may be shared with any other person if the beneficiary is unknown or unable to be located, only to the extent necessary to accurately identify the appropriate beneficiary or to close an account subsequent to the death of a member or beneficiary.
+- A. Information related to enrollment, participation, benefits, contributions, and otherwise necessary for the administration and operation of the program may be shared with participating employers or TFFR contractors, attorneys, and consultants. - B. Information relating to the death benefits and beneficiary designations of a member or beneficiary may be shared with any other person if the beneficiary is unknown or unable to be located, only to the extent necessary to accurately identify the appropriate beneficiary or to close an account subsequent to the death of a member or beneficiary.